marek-sterzik/getopt/README.md

 // Default mode is strict.
 $options->setStrictMode(false);

+// Enable or disable the GNU mode of option parsing.
+When GNU mode enabled,
+// first non-option argument will not end up option parsing and an explicit `--` is
+// required to force all other arguments being understood as arguments (non-options)
+// Default mode is non-gnu.
+$options->setGnuMode(true);

 // Tune how the option with an optional parameter will be parsed.
 Lets assume we have
 // such option with optional argument -o.
 And the command arguments are "-o optional".
 // If standalone optional arguments are allowed, this will be understood as option